jacobneal65/sokovirus-pico8/README.md

-# SokoVirus
+# SokoVirus Pico-8

-It is a simple sokoban game about a little virus and the crazy adventures he goes on.
+This is a simple sokoban game on Pico-8 about a little virus and the crazy adventures he goes on.

 Controls:
 operate the menus/restart level with the O button.